vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development/general__twelve-factor-apps.md

 * [keeping your processes stateless](https://12factor.net/processes)
 * [logging to standard input and output](https://12factor.net/logs).

-For more info on cloud native apps, check out the free ebook "[Beyond the Twelve-Factor App](https://content.pivotal.io/ebooks/beyond-the-12-factor-app)", where Kevin Hoffman introduces three additional factors including API-first development, security, and telemetry that were not covered in the original set but are often required for apps to run well in the cloud.
+For more info on cloud native apps, check out the free book "[Beyond the Twelve-Factor App](https://content.pivotal.io/ebooks/beyond-the-12-factor-app)", where Kevin Hoffman introduces three additional factors including API-first development, security, and telemetry that were not covered in the original set but are often required for apps to run well in the cloud.

 #### Homework